BSN-Professional and Accelerated Second Degree

 • A minimum of “C” (2.0) is required in all courses in the Nursing Plan of Study

-• Failure in any of the courses listed below will result in a first failure and must be repeated.
+• Failure in any of the courses listed below will result in a 1st failure, and must be repeated.
 In addition, a student must achieve a grade of “C” before progression in the program is allowed:

 • Nursing (NUR) courses in the major